Frequently Asked Questions

 Do I have to be on the campus meal plan?

 Yes, all on-campus students must be on a meal plan.
-New students must be on the unlimited meal plan for the first semester and then may switch to the 15-meal plan for the second semester if they wish.
+First-year students must be on the unlimited meal plan for the first semester and then may switch to the 15-meal plan for the second semester if they wish.

 Where do I send things before school starts?